BeamAfrica/.github/README.md

-# LAB GitHub Community Files
+# Jetic GitHub Community Files

-This repository contains the shared community health files for the Let Africa Build GitHub organization.
+This repository contains the shared community health files for the Jetic GitHub organization.

 These files define: